XCOM 2 Class Analysis: Reaper

 Note that the game does not display the detection radius of unseen-but-marked units, and the Target Preview function will fail to accurately inform you of whether you'll have line of fire on such unseen-but-marked units.
 If your entire squad is in Concealment, you shouldn't treat Target Definition as license to advance non-Reaper units recklessly.

 Also note that Target Definition has an odd interaction with the Assassin's Vanishing Wind ability: if she uses it outside your Reaper's sight, she'll break Target Definition's mark on her.
 If she uses it where the Reaper can see her, however, she'll remain marked by Target Definition for the duration of that Vanishing Wind, making it easy to properly reveal her for the rest of the squad.
 Ideally you'll have a Target Definition Reaper when you assault her stronghold so you don't have to guess where she's hiding; she always Conceals and moves somewhere else when she spawns in during the Stronghold mission.
-Even outside that mission, a Target Definition Reaper can do a lot to make it easier to cope with her shenanigans, but you have to keep the Reaper on top of the situation; you can't just make her once and then have your Reaper wander off to deal with other things.
+Even outside that mission, a Target Definition Reaper can do a lot to make it easier to cope with her shenanigans, but you have to keep the Reaper on top of the situation; you can't just mark her once and then have your Reaper wander off to deal with other things.

 Target Definition isn't quite as dramatic a gamechanger as Shadow itself, but it's still an ability I'd really like to have seen get put on a core scouting class, such as replacing the Ranger's Conceal ability.
 One of the big pain-points in the base game is when enemies turn corners or wander just out of sight, where you don't know exactly where they are and so end up wandering into a detection radius while trying to reacquire sight on them.
-Target Definition isn't a perfect fix in this regard due to inexplicably not showing detection tiles from marked targets (Which is bizarre because enemies seen solely by the Specialist's Scanning Protocol do have their detection radius increased, even if they're on the other side of a solid wall), not by itself, but in conjunction with Shadow it's very easy to at least have your Reaper find the enemies again without breaking squad Concealment, at which point the rest of the squad can advance without stumbling into a detection radius.
+Target Definition isn't a perfect fix in this regard due to inexplicably not showing detection tiles from marked targets (Which is bizarre because enemies seen solely by the Specialist's Scanning Protocol do have their detection radius displayed, even if they're on the other side of a solid wall), not by itself, but in conjunction with Shadow it's very easy to at least have your Reaper find the enemies again without breaking squad Concealment, at which point the rest of the squad can advance without stumbling into a detection radius.
 Probably.

 I don't even care that Target Definition is kind of ridiculous if you try to take it seriously from an in-universe standpoint, because honestly if I'm focusing on realism the situation Target Definition is helping do away with is much more unrealistic.
 Like, it's frustratingly inane how running a soldier up to a solid wall to peek around a corner can instantly break their Concealment, especially how this is contrasted with how a soldier standing in the open will fail to be spotted so long as the Concealment state is active and no enemy wanders too close to them.
 Corners really should be X-COM's friend, not the player's hated enemy.